 How do you choose weddings?

 We narrow down submissions based on quality of photography, unique design ideas, and balance of look, locations, and feel.
-The tough thing is that a lot of submitted weddings have wonderful ideas, but oftentimes the images don’t capture those in print-quality imagery, or via enough images for a post.
+The tough thing is that a lot of submitted weddings have wonderful ideas, but oftentimes the images don’t capture those in print-quality imagery, or via enough images.

 Questions?
 Email Charleston Weddings Editor at firstname.lastname@example.org.